 Get you students using their Tablet or Chromebook for real-world measurements and experiments.
 A circus of practicals will be setup to have a play with.
 Bring your own device along with the free Vernier Graphical Analysis installed.

-D5 BGE: Exploring the brain and STEM through the arts: Lewis Hou Science Ceilidh
+D5 General: Exploring the brain and STEM through the arts: Lewis Hou Science Ceilidh

 This session will introduce our approach of exploring biomedical research in high schools though the arts, including creative interdisciplinary learning & tackling STEM stereotypes/careers.
 We’ll share our resources with follow-on activities, links to research and CfE.
 Your questions on the brain (including neuromyths) are welcome & you’ll also try our science-themed dances (e.g. Orcadian Strip-The-Helix)!